About Sarah

 A project officer for the Improving Gender Balance programme.
 This role involved working with secondary schools to increase the number of girls pursuing A level physics which included 1-1 action planning, inclusive teaching CPD for staff and delivering sessions focused on gender stereotypes for students.

-Learning and Development Manager - STEM, The Prince’s Trust
+Learning and Development Manager - STEM, The King’s Trust (previously The Prince’s Trust)

 Management of the development and delivery of training STEM training programme at a youth charity.
 This role involved working with staff at different levels of seniority, development of e-learning modules (using Storyline 2) and evaluation of training impact.